UK judge refuses US extradition of WikiLeaks founder Assange

 “I had hoped that today would be the day that Julian would come home,” she said.
 “Today is not that day, but that day will come soon.”

-The ruling marks a dramatic moment in Assange’s years-long legal battles in Britain — though likely not its final chapter.
+The ruling marked a dramatic moment in Assange’s long legal battles in Britain — though likely not its final chapter.

 It’s unclear whether the incoming Biden administration will pursue the prosecution, initiated under President Donald Trump.